Grief Workshop

 Cat with Yes

-When we were babies, we cried when we were sad, expressed anger when we were angry and shook and made high-pitched sounds when we were afraid.
+When we were babies, we cried when we were sad, pushed and kicked when we were angry, and made high-pitched sounds. and shivered when we were afraid.
 We naturally felt our feelings and didn't hide from them or hold them in our bodies unless there was severe trauma.
 We experienced them and let them go.

-But as we grew up early on, we learned to push these feelings down into our bodies...we tried to become good little boys and girls by suppressing feelings that we felt and thought our parents didn't approve of.
+But as we grew up early on, we learned to push these feelings down into our bodies...we tried to become good little boys and girls by suppressing feelings that we felt and thought our parents disapproved of.

-Later on, we had difficulty accessing those feelings.
-As Joy Davey, one of my teachers at Shalom Mountain Retreat Center, once said "We become the perfect person to please everyone else, but we have lost ourselves."
+Later, we had difficulty accessing those feelings.
+As Joy Davey, one of my teachers at Shalom Mountain Retreat Center, once said, "We become the perfect person to please everyone else, but we have lost ourselves."

 The grief workshop can help us find ourselves again by teaching us to reclaim our feelings--not just grief, but all of them.